ruby-processing/WordCram/docs/_posts/2017-03-07-under_the_hood.md

 - WordCram.jar

   Created by Dan Bernier
     WordCram lets you generate word clouds in Processing.
 It does the heavy lifting – text analysis, collision detection – for you, so you can focus on making your word clouds as beautiful, as revealing, or as silly as you like.

-- jsoup-1.7.2.jar
+Since version 2.0.0 the java code has been updated from java-1.5 to java-1.8, and the java code from the cue.language has aloso been included.

+- jsoup-1.10.2.jar (since version 2.0.0)

   jsoup is a Java library for working with real-world HTML.
 It provides a very convenient API for extracting and manipulating data, using the best of DOM, CSS, and jquery-like methods.

+### The Build

+The build depends on polyglot maven (access to processing core.jar, jsoup.jar is pulled from maven central)